ashutoshkumarsinha/mcpc/docs/USER_GUIDE.md

 - Keep one `config.toml` per project, or use `MCPC_CONFIG` in shell profiles.
 - Use `config.local.toml` (gitignored) for machine-specific paths and secrets.
 - Prefer `mcpc` in scripts and CI; use `mcpc-gui` for exploratory debugging.
+- Run `make test` before committing changes that touch config, transports, or the GUI model.
+- Distribute the GUI with `make dmg`; share `dist/MCPC-<version>.dmg`.
 - After changing server code, disconnect and reconnect (or restart the CLI) to pick up changes.

 ## Further reading